Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 In the tests, we noticed that the Snapdragon 8 Gen 2 in the Xiaomi 13 Pro reviewed here on NextPit runs more stably.
 In return, we did not see excessive heat development (only the Galaxy S23 got warmer in the benchmark test).
 Either way, Samsung takes a big step forward in performance compared to last year, and that is the case for all three devices.

-In terms of storage, the 128 GB storage size is slowly but surely being phased out: Only the Galaxy S23 is still in the race with this variant.
-By the way, the 128 GB version is the only one with UFS 3.1 storage as all other sizes rely on the faster UFS 4.0 memory!
+In terms of storage, the 128 GB storage size is slowly but surely being phased out: Only the Galaxy S23 and the Fan Edition are still in the race with this variant.
+By the way, the 128 GB versions are the only ones with UFS 3.1 storage as all other sizes rely on the faster UFS 4.0 memory!
 The following configurations are available:

 • Galaxy S23 Ultra: 12 GB RAM, 512 GB / 1 TB ROM